Kidnapping of Jaycee Dugard: Legal proceedings

 On April 7, 2011, instead of pleading guilty, as had been expected based on the previous statements, the Garridos pleaded not guilty to charges of kidnapping and raping Dugard, as well as other charges, in an amended grand jury indictment.
 Phillip's attorney, public defender Susan Gellman, alleged that the grand jury might have been selected improperly and might have acted improperly.
 Gellman did not elaborate on her claim in the courtroom but said outside that she had questions about the racial and geographic makeup of the grand jury that originally indicted the Garridos in September 2010.
 Judge Phimister noted that there were issues about the process itself before the grand jury, and also stated that the court would consider whether the grand jury acted appropriately.
 These developments were largely unforeseen by attorney Stephen Tapson, who represented Nancy; Tapson had said earlier that week that Phillip had made a deal with prosecutors to plead guilty and spend the rest of his life in prison.
 Gellman was upset with Tapson for telling reporters that her client had planned to plead guilty, saying that he should only speak about his own client, Nancy.
 Tapson said he found out about Gellman's plans only late on April 6.
 Neither attorney would elaborate further on the specific concerns about the grand jury.
-El Dorado, California District Attorney Vern Pierson said he did not think the complaints about the grand jury would ultimately derail the case against the Garridos.
+El Dorado District Attorney Vern Pierson said he did not think the complaints about the grand jury would ultimately derail the case against the Garridos.

 On April 28, 2011, the Garridos pled guilty to kidnapping and rape by force.
 On June 2, 2011, Phillip was sentenced to 431 years to life imprisonment.
 Nancy was sentenced to 36 years to life imprisonment.
 The sentences would allow Nancy to be eligible for parole in August 2029.

 Phillip was imprisoned in California State Prison, Corcoran, while Nancy was incarcerated at Central California Women's Facility in Chowchilla.
 Dugard did not attend the sentencing, instead sending a written message with her mother to read aloud in court.